Peanut Butter Cookie Recipe Using Shortening

 - ¼ tsp salt

-- Mix sugars, shortening, peanut butter, and egg in a large bowl on high speed until smooth and fluffy.
+Mix sugars, shortening, peanut butter, egg and vanilla in a large bowl on high speed until smooth and fluffy.